m-j-andr/PIC-1-Demo/docs/0-docs.md

 ## concept::not, concept::and, concept::or

-Booleans can be used to obtain other booleans by using the *connectives* `not`, `and`, and `or`.
+Booleans can produce other booleans by using the *connectives* `not`, `and`, and `or`.

 For example, consider what